 Global growth is at its strongest since the financial crisis that began exactly ten years ago.

-- What is the direction of the dollar given the competing forces of rising rate differentials and high policy risks?
+- What is the direction of the dollar given the competing forces of rising interest rate differentials and high policy risks?

 - Will policy be able to address the unpredictability of disruptive technology on jobs and wages?